Fighting a Fatty Liver: Here’s our Advice

 - The presence of toxins in the body.

-- Association with other conditions, such as hepatitis or intestinal inflammation…
+- Other conditions like hepatitis or intestinal inflammation…

-- Fiber: Indispensable.
-Fiber gives you the sensation of being full and controls your appetite, also absorbing fewer fats and sugars.
+- Fiber: This is indispensable.
+Fiber gives you a feeling of being full and controls your appetite.
+It also helps your body absorb fewer fats and sugars.